Flood victim said trailer

 According to BRFD, the resident was living in the trailer while remodeling his house from flood damage.
 He was transported by EMS to a local hospital with severe burns.

-Fire officials said the resident ran to a neighbors home and said the trailer had exploded when he attempted to light a cigarette.
+Fire officials reported that the resident ran to a neighbors home and said the trailer had exploded when he attempted to light a cigarette.

 Fire investigators are working to determine the exact cause of the fire, but said a propane leak is likely, according to BRFD.